CQDX/visi-genie-4d-systems-async/README.md

 * Applications requiring a non-primary display can use a Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX as their host.

-* Headed or headless Windows IoT Core applications can be accompanied by one or more serial port connected display(s).
+* Headed or headless Windows IoT Core applications can be accompanied by one or more connected display(s).

 * Discovers one or more connected 4D Systems displays.
 The singleton class named *Host* creates and manages the lifetime of serial device instances.
   For example, a Raspberry Pi 2 with four USB ports potentially could have four different display modules to monitor various subsystems of an embedded device and in turn offer user interactive control.